Crix4lis/ddd-in-php/README.md

 - **read more about messaging (not publishing itself) events!**
 - read about invariants in context of aggregates
 - read about database mechanism pessimistic and optimistic concurrency control
+- read about data-structures, like Sets (repository is an implementation of set)